Illumina/BeadArrayFiles/README.md

 Class for parsing a binary (BPM) manifest file.
 This class can be used to recover the in-order list of loci names in a given manifest, which is necessary to associate the genotype information present in the GTC file to a specific locus name.

+## Compatibility
+This library is compatible with Python 2.7 and was tested with Python 2.7.11